 Red Sea crisis: Which UK ships have been deployed to the area?

-The Government is considering striking land targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships.
+UK government is considering striking land targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships

 The Government is considering strikes on targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships in the Red Sea.